 Sugar: Used to balance out the acidity from the rice vinegar.

-How to Make Perfect Sushi Rice
+How to Make Sushi Rice on the Stove

 Rinse and wash the rice well until the water runs mostly clear.

 Add the rice to a rice cooker or a saucepan and add the required amount of water for your rice.
 You can find some references for popular sushi rice options in the notes section below.
 Turn on the rice cooker if using.
 Otherwise for the saucepan, turn on the heat to medium high and bring the water to a boil.
-Once boiling, lower the heat, loosely cover with a lid and cook until the rice is al dente appears slightly moist.
+Once boiling, lower the heat, loosely cover with a lid and cook until the rice is al dente and appears slightly moist.
 There should be no excess water collecting at the bottom of the saucepan or rice cooker.
 Turn off the heat and allow the rice to rest for 10 minutes to allow the steam to redistribute itself.

 While the rice is resting, prepare the rice seasoning by combining the rice vinegar, sugar and salt in a large bowl or container and whisking well to combine.
 You can technically also make use of an immersion blender as well in case you are making multiple batches of rice seasoning at once.